‘One Piece’ Chapter 936 Spoilers: Luffy Unleashes Conqueror’s Haki At Prisoner’s Mine, Strawhats In Trouble

 As expected, Luffy refused and decided to join the Grand Sumo Inferno.
 Since his opponents can use weapons and have the numbers, the Beast Pirates agreed to remove Luffy’s handcuffs.
 When the fight started, Luffy knocked out an entire group of participants using his Conqueror’s Haki and said that none of his opponents can help him with his training.

-One Piece Chapter 936 also featured Beast Pirates headliner X Drake appearing in the bathhouse where Nami, Robin, and Shinobu are currently in.
+One Piece Chapter 936 also featured Beast Pirates headliner X Drake appearing in the bathhouse where Nami, Robin, and Shinobu are currently.
 X Drake saw Nami naked after the towel covering her body fell.
 Sanji, who is wearing his Raid Suit Stealth Black, witnessed the situation and his nose started to bleed.
 The Strawhat Pirates tried to find their way out of the bathhouse and avoid confrontation with X Drake and Hawkins.

 Upon seeing Sanji, X Drake and Hawkins immediately recognized the Stealth Black of the Germa 66.
 Sanji said that the only way to take away the enemy’s attention is for Heart Pirates captain Trafalgar D. Water Law, Bepo, and their crew to be captured.

-One Piece Chapter 936 revealed that Zoro is also in trouble at Ringo region.
+One Piece Chapter 936 revealed that Zoro is also in trouble in the Ringo region.
 Some of the citizens didn’t think twice before attacking Zoro after seeing the sword Shusui.
 Zoro decided to fight back and collect all the enemies’ weapons that they could use in their upcoming war against the Beast Pirates.